Jerc007/Hardware_Evaluation_Environment/README.md

 ```

-**It is worth noting that according to the observable categories names, these can be indiferently:**
+**It is worth noting that according to the observable categories names, these can be indiferently associated as:**

 **Operation = Operation**